harmyderoman/vuejs-confirm-dialog/README.md

 # vuejs-confirm-dialog

+Convert your dialogs to async functions and use them all over your project!

-This package just makes it simple to create, reuse, promisify and build chains of modal dialogs in Vue.js.
-For now, it provides just one function `createConfirmDialog` that does all the hard work for you.
+This plugin just makes it simple to create, reuse, promisify and build chains of modal dialogs in Vue.js.
+It provides just one function `createConfirmDialog` that does all the hard work for you.

 > New documentation is ready!
 Try a new [site](https://vcd-docs.netlify.app) that contains all the docs of the project!
 > [vcd-docs.netlify.app](https://vcd-docs.netlify.app)